 Our story of Cotton Mather and Joseph Dudley begins in 1686.
-Cotton Mather has just assumed leadership of the Second Church of Boston, lifting the burden from his father, Increase, who was named president of Harvard College.
+Cotton Mather has just assumed leadership of the Second Church of Boston, lifting the burden from his father, Increase, just named president of Harvard College.

 Dudley believed in the legitimacy of royal power.
 Even if he disagreed with Andros, as an agent of the king he would not have challenged his authority.

 As Andros tried to establish his power, the colonists began to rebel.
 The Rev. John Wise of Ipswich led a group of men who declared increased taxes could not be collected without town meeting.
-The men were arrested and hauled before Dudley, who was determined to show the colonists once and for all that they no longer had the power to set policy on tax issues.
+The men were arrested and hauled before Dudley, determined to show the colonists once and for all that they no longer had the power to set policy on tax issues.
 When Wise objected, the high-handed Dudley replied: “Mr. Wise, you have no more privileges left you than not to be sold as slaves.”

 The remark would haunt Dudley.

-Witchtrials and Strange Bedfellows
+Witch Trials and Strange Bedfellows

 The case foreshadowed the 1692 witch hysteria in Salem, in which the Mathers played a role.
 Cotton Mather famously, in the Salem case, wrote that spectral evidence could be used, but should not be the sole reason for convicting someone.